NicLandajo/Crate/README.md

 3dgsconverter, a Python command-line utility for converting Splats, which Crate depends on, is under MIT License.

 ## Crate engines

+Crate calls five external engines.
+A prebuilt bundle is provided so you don't have to compile or configure anything:

+Download engines

+These are third-party binaries, redistributed under their own licenses.
+FFmpeg in this bundle is GPL v3 — source: https://github.com/FFmpeg/FFmpeg/commit/33b215d155 The other engines are permissively licensed (Apache 2.0, BSD).
+Full details: THIRD_PARTY_LICENSES.md

+GPL v3 applies to the FFmpeg binary only.
+Crate is Apache 2.0 and runs each engine as a separate process.
+You can also point Crate at your own engine builds via crate_engines.txt.

 Crate uses F3D, OpenImageIO, FFmpeg, ImageMagick, MediaInfo, and PlayCanvas SplatTransform as background engines for automatic thumbnail generation, animated previews, metadata extraction, color-managed image processing, 3D geo/splat preview monitoring and Gaussian Splat family format conversion, all on the fly as you browse.